 The Tata Nano, cheapest car in the world today, is arguably one of the biggest milestones in the auto industry in recent times, the world over.
 A close friend of mine, Sheshank Reddy shared an article which talked about how Mr. Ratan Tata, in hindsight, felt the Nano should not have been positioned as ‘the cheapest car’.
-Sheshank, another close friend, Pradeep Shetty, and I have, over the years, spent numerous hours over numerous pitchers of beer, discussing the Nano.
-We looked at the brand, the car in isolation, the car in the Indian context, imagined it in foreign markets, and so on.
+Another close friend, Pradeep Shetty, Sheshank and I have, over the years, spent numerous hours over numerous pitchers of beer, discussing the Nano.
+We looked at the brand, the car in isolation, in the Indian context, imagined it in foreign markets, and so on.

 Sheshank is highly knowledgeable in areas of brands and branding, and he’d throw light on lesser known areas like the powerful impact that appropriate fonts can have on a brand, and so on.
 Less detailed conversations I have had with several random people over time, has helped me form a rough idea of people’s perception of the Nano.

 A good friend, Viz, in his beloved Nano

 Americans, for the longest time, has been obsessed with powerful cars.
 Even the average petite young woman would drive a car powerful enough to lug a mobile home behind it.
 Inexpensive fuel and lack of public transportation coupled with easy financing made the dream of powerful cars commonplace.

 Indians, on the contrary, have given more importance to value, and show.
 Value includes getting satisfaction from haggling with the grocer for little nothings.